-The following summarizes the components of the gain (loss) from discontinued operations, net of income taxes, that the Company has reported in the consolidated statements of operations and comprehensive loss.
-The Company recognized an unfavorable working capital adjustment of \$1.7 million during the year ended December 31, 2021 primarily related to a potential shortfall in accounts receivable in the closing balance sheet delivered to M&Y Space.
+The following summarizes the components of the (loss) gain from discontinued operations, net of income taxes, that the Company has reported in the consolidated statements of operations and comprehensive loss.
+The Company recognized an unfavorable working capital adjustment of \$1.7 millions primarily related to a potential shortfall in accounts receivable in the closing balance sheet delivered to M&Y Space.

-Y Years Ended December
+Years Ended December 31,

-2 2022 2021
+20 021 2020

-(in tho usands)
+(in thousands)

-Major classes of line items constituting loss from discontinued operations:
+Major classes of line items constituting gain from discontinued operations:

-Revenue - launch services \$ \$
+Revenue - launch services \$ - \$ 26,925

-Total operating costs and expenses
+Total operating cost and expenses - 29,393

-Operating loss
+Operating loss - (2,468)

-Loss from discontinued operations, before income taxes
+Loss from discontinued operations, before income taxes - (2,487)

-Gain (loss) on disposal of discontinued operations 707 (1,650)
+(Loss) gain on disposal of discontinued operations (1,650) 30,672

-Total gain (loss) from discontinued operations, net of income taxes 707 (1,650)
+Total (loss) gain from discontinued operations, net of income taxes (1,650) 28,185